Thannis86/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+---

+26/02 10am

+To start with this assignment, I updated the env file and setup the database.
+The first issue I'm having is that the final table for the database is failing due to a syntax error.
+After a quick glance I can see that it's due to an unneeded additional comma on the 7th lines just before the final bracket.
+The website itself is running locally, so my next step is to push and set up on Vercel to see what issues that pumps out.

+Fixes:

+- Schema fails due to comma extra comma in final table